rise of the citizen developer

 A: We need citizen developers for several reasons:

-Customized solutions: Citizen developers are business users who have a deep understanding of the company’s operations and needs.
-By allowing them to create their own applications, businesses can get customized solutions that meet their specific requirements.
+Customized solutions: By allowing them to create their own applications, businesses can get customized solutions that meet their specific requirements.

 Cost savings: Citizen development can help businesses reduce the cost of development by using low-code or no-code platforms that don’t require specialized technical skills.

-Innovation and collaboration: Citizen development fosters a culture of innovation and collaboration within the organization.
-By empowering employees to create their own applications, businesses can tap into the creativity and ingenuity of their workforce.
+Innovation and collaboration: By empowering employees to create their own applications, businesses can tap into the creativity and ingenuity of their workforce.

 A: The most popular tools that citizen developers use are low-code or no-code development platforms.
 These platforms provide a user-friendly interface and pre-built components that allow non-technical users to create applications and tools without writing code.
 One of the most popular no-code platform is Quixy, platform provides a range of pre-built templates, components, and integrations that can help citizen developers quickly create applications and tools that meet their business needs.